timescale/docs/timescaledb/how-to-guides/migrate-data/migrate-influxdb.md

 If you don’t already have an existing InfluxDB database, you can try Outflux by importing this example file with data written in the Influx Line Protocol found at https://timescaledata.blob.core.windows.net/datasets/outflux_taxi.txt

 You can use the Influx CLI client to load the data.
-The file will first create the “outflux_tutorial” database and then do 2741 inserts.
+The file will first create the "outflux_tutorial" database and then do 2741 inserts.

 ```
 $ influx -import -path=outflux_taxit.txt -database=outflux_tutorial